About the Author

 The son of Neal and Cindy Brown, Obrey attended school in Hayward, California, graduating from Mt.
 Eden High in June 1973.

 Attending Chabot Community College from 1973 to 1976, Obrey came in contact with Jeff Lane, another budding sports-writing journalist from nearby San Lorenzo.
-It was that connection with Jeff that eventually led Obrey into a journalistic career that continued in that Southern California community of Redlands.
+It was that connection with Jeff that eventually led Obrey into a journalistic career that continued in that Southern California community of Redlands — and beyond.

 When Jeff left Redlands in 1981, Obrey was named as his replacement as Sports Editor.
-For the next two decades, Obrey wrote a weekly column, covered hundreds of games at both the high school and collegiate level, occasionally venturing into professional events, including NASCAR, drag racing, golf and other major sports.
+Over two decades, Obrey wrote a weekly column, covered hundreds of games at both high school and collegiate level, occasionally venturing into professional events, including NASCAR, drag racing, golf and, well, you name it.

 In 2002, Obrey left the Redlands to pursue other interests.
 He began writing for weekly newspapers in Highland, Yucaipa, Banning, eventually resurfacing in Redlands.